TENDER SCORES FOR THE HERE AND THE NOT YET HERE

 We should think of life, and our own lives in particular, as cloud-like, the author argued: we too are processes in a constant state of flux, that hold together just long enough to appear stable and solid.
 To an alien lifeform from another planet, with a vastly longer lifespan, we would appear as wispy and insubstantial as clouds in a high wind.
 I like that image.
 I like thinking in terms of processes, not “things”, because it echoes how I was taught biology, ecology and anthropology: that living organisms are in constant exchange with their environments, and that our understanding of the world rests on a detailed understanding of the relationships that form these complex, life sustaining ecological webs.
 I certainly like it better than the ideas put about by so-called “transhumanists”, who argue that our bodies are machines, and our brains are computers, and that one day we’ll be able to upload the latter to the Cloud, or into new robotic bodies, so that we can transcend the limits of the leaky, sweaty skin-bags in which we pass our days.

-be improved on by our own actions and ingenuity, then we also, inevitably, see ourselves as standing outside nature looking on, rather than an integral part of our planet’s ecological web.
+Such a view worries me because, if we see ourselves us as autonomous machines to be improved on by our own actions and ingenuity, then we also, inevitably, see ourselves as standing outside nature looking on, rather than an integral part of our planet’s ecological web.
 We impose on the natural world but, somehow, we do not inhabit it in the manner of other species.
 For a transhumanist, the words of Katharine Hepburn’s character, in The African Queen, ring true: “Nature, Mr Allnut, is what we are put in this world to rise above.”

 The pandemic has made me realise it’s not just transhumanists who think like this, as various forms of the “Nature is healing, we are the virus” meme pops up all over.
 I understand the sentiment, but there’s an unspoken assumption lurking in this, which means I can’t quite get on board.
 You can only think of “nature as healing” during a time in which hundreds of thousands of humans have died, only if you also think that humans don’t count as part of nature.
 Nature is where we are not, it seems.
 But we do count as part of nature, and so does the virus.
 We need to take a step back and see that the decision about what counts as nature is itself a human invention, a form of collective agreement shared by a given community of people, much like money, marriage and government.
 As the anthropologist Claude Levi-Strauss put it, the separation of the world into the natural and the cultural is, itself, a cultural decision.
 This being the case, it’s we humans who have the last word on what’s natural or not.
 There is no “natural” division.